 There is only a limited capacity and PrEP is also available through your family doctor (GP).
-Therefore GGD Amsterdam has chosen to make PrEP available for MSM or transgender individuals who have difficulty obtaining or accessing PrEP.
+The STI Outpatient Clinic of the Amsterdam Municipal Health Service has chosen to prioritize PrEP for MSM or transgender individuals who have difficulty obtaining or accessing PrEP.

 If you live in Amsterdam and want to participate, registration is mandatory.
 This is possible from September 2 via this link:

 Mind, registration is not a guarantee of participation.
 Do you live outside the Amsterdam area but wish to participate in the programme?
 Visit the website of the public health service (GGD) in your area.

 After registering via the website, you will either receive a message from the STI Outpatient Clinic containing an invitation to the first interview (consider the waiting period) or the notification that you are ineligible to participate.
 If you are not eligible, check the PrEPnu.nl website for other options.

 During the first appointment, we perform tests and see if you can start on PrEP.
 You may also ask questions of your own.
 The following visit will take place a month later.
 You will then visit the STI Outpatient Clinic every three months.
 After your appointment, you will buy the tablets at the clinic.

 Due to a requirement of the Dutch Ministry of Health, Welfare and Sport, we are obliged to charge a personal contribution for the PrEP tablets (€7.50 per 30 tablets).
 You will receive the tablets after paying your personal contribution.
 The STI tests are free.